piperfw/unicode_timetables/Readme.md

 - Ctrl + Left/Right will jump to the next slot of the timetable.
 - Save your timetable to a file, for example, `my_timetable`, and use `cat my_timetable` or `more my_timetable` to print the timetable to the console.
 Consider defining a `timetable` alias in bash with this command.
 - `cat` may be used to display multiple timetables in one go.
-- Obviously, your terminal emulator must support unicode.
+- Your terminal emulator should support unicode.

 ### Note
 On the Github preview the tables appear broken.
 They are not - just open the files (or copy to a blank file) in an editor without word wrapping.